BrunoOGoes/PhDThesisSPI/README.md

 # Waveguide Quantum Electrodynamics: From Non-Classical Resource Generation to Quantum Technological Applications
 ## Bruno Ortega Goes, M.Sc.

 This repository is dedicated to the comprehensive collection of codes utilized to generate the plots and/or analytical expressions showcased within the pages of my Ph.D. thesis.
+I use either Python, which utilizes [qutip](https://qutip.org/) or Mathematica, where I use [Melt!](https://melt1.notion.site/).

 [Chapter 1: Quantum measurements](Chapter1)